ynvb/DIE/README.md

 The saved context consist of function arguments and register states, and it is saved upon each function CALL and function RETURN.

-DIE takes advantage of IDA`s powerful analysis engine, so that when context is taken DIE is fully aware of known function prototypes, data types, structures, unions, arrays and basically every piece of information IDA provides during static analysis.
+DIE takes advantage of IDA`s powerful analysis engine so that when context is taken DIE is fully aware of known function prototypes, data types, structures, unions, arrays and basically every piece of information IDA provides during static analysis.

 In order to take this one step further, once context has been saved, DIE attempts to parse the individual data types based on an integrated (and extensible!) value parser framework.